Quakers in North America

-Quakers (or Friends) are members of a Christian religious movement that started in England as a form of Protestantism in the 17th century, and has spread throughout North America, Central America, Africa, and Australia.
+Quakers (or Friends) are members of a Christian religious movement that started in England as a form of Protestantism in the 17th century.
+It has spread throughout Africa, North America, Central America, and Australia.
 Some Quakers originally came to North America to spread their beliefs to the British colonists there, while others came to escape the persecution they experienced in Europe.
 The first known Quakers in North America arrived in the Massachusetts Bay Colony in 1656 via Barbados, and were soon joined by other Quaker preachers who converted many colonists to Quakerism.
 Many Quakers settled in the Colony of Rhode Island and Providence Plantations, due to its policy of religious freedom, as well as the British colony of Pennsylvania which was formed by William Penn in 1681 as a haven for persecuted Quakers.

 The arrival of the Quakers

 Mary Fisher and Ann Austin are the first known Quakers to set foot in the New World.
 They traveled from England to Barbados in 1655 and then went on to the Massachusetts Bay Colony to spread the beliefs of the Friends among the colonists.

-In Puritan-run Massachusetts the two women were persecuted, imprisoned, and their books were burned.
+In Puritan-run Massachusetts the two women were persecuted, imprisoned, banished and their books were burned.
 Only one man, Nicholas Upsall, was kind to them during their imprisonment.
 Nicholas became a Friend himself and began spreading Friends' beliefs in Massachusetts.
 Due to the intolerance of the Puritans, the Quakers eventually left the Massachusetts bay colonies and migrated to the more tolerant colonies in Rhode Island.

 The first Monthly Meeting

 Nicholas Upsall was banished from Boston and took refuge in the town of Sandwich, Massachusetts.
-It was there that he helped to establish the first Monthly Meeting of Friends in the United States, which began meeting in 1657 at the home of William and Priscilla Allen.
+It was there that he helped to establish the first Monthly Meeting of Friends in the United States.
+This was held in 1657 at the home of William and Priscilla Allen.
 Besides the Allens and Upsall, those in attendance included Richard Kerley and Elizabeth Newland.

 Quakers in New Jersey and Pennsylvania

-The first Friends who settled along the Delaware River were John Fenwick, Edward Wade, John Wade, and Richard Noble.
-They formed a settlement at Salem, New Jersey, in 1675.
+The first Friends who settled along the Delaware River were John Fenwick, Edward Wade, John Wade, and Richard Noble; they formed a settlement at Salem, New Jersey, in 1675.

 In 1681, King Charles II allowed William Penn, a Quaker, a charter for the area that was to become Pennsylvania.
 Penn guaranteed the settlers of his colony freedom of religion.
 He advertised the policy across Europe so that Quakers and other religious dissidents would know that they could live there safely.
-On November 10, 1681, Robert Wade established the first Monthly Meeting in the colony at his home, which eventually became the Chester Monthly Meeting.
+On November 10, 1681, Robert Wade established the first Monthly Meeting in the colony, which eventually became the Chester Monthly Meeting.

 Quakers and abolitionism

-Quakers were at the center of the movement to abolish slavery in the early United States; it is no coincidence that Pennsylvania, center of American Quakerism, was the first state to abolish slavery.
+During their first decades in America, many Quakers owned slaves.
+However, as time went on Quakers were at the center of the movement to abolish slavery as early as 1688.
+Pennsylvania, center of American Quakerism, was the first state to abolish slavery.
 In the antebellum period, "Quaker meeting houses [in Philadelphia] ...had sheltered abolitionists for generations."